ADORATION OF THE BLESSED SACRAMENT

 ARTS AND GALLERIES CLUB

 Members and Friends of Holy Name visit exhibitions locally and further afield, including Glasgow, Edinburgh, York and London.
 For further detals, contact Catherine Hearne by email at email@example.com.

 ASSOCIATION FOR THE PROPAGATION OF THE FAITH

 Any immigrant claiming asylum in the UK is “processed” – claimants are questioned, photographed and fingerprinted.
 They are then dispersed around the UK including the North East where they are allocated modest accommodation – a room or share of a room- and given £36 per week while their asylum claim is decided upon.
 They are not allowed to work.
 If their claim is recognised their status becomes that of a refugee with the same rights as a UK citizen.
 If they get a negative decision, they lose their accommodation and allowance.
 Most become destitute and homeless.
 (Families with children are protected by the Children Act as are those who have serious illness).
 For further information, please refer to the entry ‘Refugee Service’ below.

 The Holy Name Book Club meets on the fourth Wednesday of the month in the Hall on Towers Avenue.
 The Club is open to all members of the community – you do not have to be Catholic to take part.
 Over a glass of wine we have riveting discussions of the books chosen by the group.
 Admission is free and all are welcome.

 The 40th Newcastle Brownies meet at Holy Name on a Tuesday from 6.00pm to 7.30pm (term time only).
 The age group for Brownies is 7 – 10 years.
-Anyone interested in joining the Brownies may contact the Guider in charge by email email@example.com Alternatively, you may register via Join Us on the Girlguiding website: www.girlguiding.org.uk.
+Anyone interested in joining the Brownies may contact Catarina Davidson or email firstname.lastname@example.org Alternatively, you may register via Join Us on the Girlguiding website: www.girlguiding.org.uk.